British PM hails Brexit deal but must sell it to doubtful ministers

 May, an initial opponent of Brexit who won the top job in the turmoil following the referendum, has staked her future on a deal which she hopes will solve the Brexit riddle: leaving the EU while preserving the closest possible ties.

-EU sources said the draft accord envisages a July 2020 decision on what would have to be done to safeguard an open Irish border after the post-Brexit transition runs its course if a new trade deal is not in place.
+EU supporters say the deal leaves Britain worse off and subject to the bloc’s rules without any say in them.
+Scottish nationalists have demanded that Scotland, where voters backed staying in the EU, get the same special treatment as Northern Ireland.

-Treating Northern Ireland differently risks alienating the DUP, while Brexit campaigners such as former foreign secretary Boris Johnson said they would oppose the deal, arguing it would leave Britain subject to EU rules indefinitely.
+Conservative lawmakers have to factor in the implications of defeating the deal which could topple May, delay Brexit, pave the way for a national election or lead to a new referendum.

-But Conservative lawmakers have to factor in the implications of defeating the deal which could topple May, delay Brexit, pave the way for a national election or lead to a new referendum.
+The government has yet to give details of the Brexit deal, which runs to hundreds of pages, although a statement to parliament was likely on Thursday.

 Brexit will pitch the world’s fifth largest economy into the unknown and many fear it will divide the West as it grapples with the unconventional U.S. presidency of Donald Trump and growing assertiveness from Russia and China.

-Supporters argue while the divorce might bring some short-term instability, in the longer term it will allow the United Kingdom to thrive and strike global trade deals.
+Supporters argue that in the longer term Brexit will allow the United Kingdom to thrive and strike global trade deals.

-Some business chiefs, who have repeatedly warned about the damage exiting with no deal would cause, were positive about May’s deal.
+Some business chiefs were positive about May’s deal.

 “My gut feeling is we need to get behind it and we need to make this deal work.
 What we need is certainty,” said Juergen Maier, the UK CEO of German engineering giant Siemens.

-However, James Stewart, head of Brexit at accounting firm KPMG said: “Until there is broader political alignment and fewer risks, business leaders have little option but to continue to assume that the quest for a deal could yet be derailed.”
+But James Stewart, head of Brexit at accounting firm KPMG said: “Until there is broader political alignment and fewer risks, business leaders have little option but to continue to assume that the quest for a deal could yet be derailed.”

 Additional reporting by Elizabeth Piper and Kate Holton; Writing by Guy Faulconbridge and Michael Holden; Editing by Janet Lawrence